 Controllable power production can contribute to frequency balancing, adequacy and congestion management, but with more variable generation in the grid, the need for flexibility increases.
 The flexibility of conventional and renewable power plants could be increased by combining generation with local storage or using advanced control algorithms.

-Liquid Air Energy Storage (LAES) can increase flexibility of coal power plants or absorb production peaks from renewable energy resources, reducing the need for curtailment.
+Liquid Air Energy Storage (LAES) can increase the flexibility of coal power plants or absorb production peaks from RES, reducing the need for curtailment.
 Thermal energy storage can offer frequency balancing for steam power plants and open- cycle power plants or help with adequacy or congestion management for variable generation.

 Components & enablers

 - Technical integration of the storage units in the generation plant, especially for thermal energy storage.

 State of the art in application and research